I get questions like this a lot. And what’s interesting is that the answer keeps changing.

 What there isn’t

-I have to be very, very clear: there is no telephone support for Outlook.com.
-There is also no email support for Outlook.com.
+I have to be very, very clear: there is no dial-in telephone support for Outlook.com.

 This is the cost of free email.
 The same is true for other free service providers.

 Microsoft also provides Outlook.com forums for peer-to-peer help.
-Now the good news here is that there are in fact Microsoft personnel who are interacting on the board.
-They’ll frequently answer questions, and point you at the answers elsewhere on the site.
-It’s unclear how quickly or reliably they respond, but it’s most definitely a start.
+The good news here is that there are, in fact, Microsoft personnel who interact on the board.
+Sometimes.
+They may answer questions, and point you at the answers elsewhere on the site.
+It’s unclear how quickly or reliably they respond, but it’s definitely a start.

 But as is implied, quite frequently other Outlook.com users will be able to provide you with the answers you need.

-One of the things I’ll reiterate is simply this: use search.
-If you spend any time browsing it’ll quickly become clear that the vast majority of questions being asked have already been answered elsewhere within the forums.
+One of the things I’ll reiterate is simply this: use the Search function on the help pages and user forums.
+If you spend any time browsing, it’ll quickly become clear that the vast majority of questions have already been answered elsewhere within the forums.
 It’s very much like Ask Leo! in that way.

-If you take a few minutes to learn about and exercise the search capability of the site, read the existing answers and the existing discussions posted by other users, there’s a very good chance you can get probably your Outlook.com question answered without having to wait for anyone.
+If you take a few minutes to learn about and exercise the search capability of the site, and read the existing answers and discussions posted by other users, there’s a very good chance you can get your Outlook.com question answered without having to wait for anyone.